 This summer I lived in a Buddhist monastery for three months.
 When I tell this to most people their first reaction is that I’ve sentenced myself to some sort of prison.
 It’s not usually something they say out loud, but it shows up in their facial expression, body language and tone of voice.
-Our society clearly views a monastery as a place that is opposed to life in the “real” world, and it’s scary.
+Our society clearly views a monastery as a place that is opposed to life in the “real” world, and this makes it rather scary for many.

-The irony is that whenever I encounter such a reaction I realize that not only do people ideas of monastic life come from random and generally uninformed impressions, but that they contrast this image against an idea of their own life that is equally fictitious.
-How we view our lives is rarely an accurate portrayal of what is really going on.
+Ironically, such a reaction arises not only from ideas of monastic life that are largely uninformed, but how people view their own lives is rarely an accurate portrayal of what is really going on.
 When seen from the monastic viewpoint, “real world” life is actually the prison to be escaped.
 The creation of monasteries was intended to provide a cocoon in which seekers of truth could live a pure life and explore their inner world without distractions.

 The Daily Flow

 Skycliffe is a monastery nestled in the kettle river valley in the interior of British Columbia.
 This 220 acre property is largely wild terrain, with about 40 acres being actively used and maintained by the resident monks on the property.
 The Buddhist Teacher, Wisdom Master Maticintin, is by no means a conventional one.
 She founded HUMUH: Transcendental Buddhism as a fourth Buddhist school, culling the nectar of essential teachings from the various Buddhist vehicles into a clear and direct Buddhist Path that is both pragmatic and capable of guiding disciples into some of the deepest aspects of human consciousness.